Finding the Thread: How Career Storytelling Helps You Get Hired

 Which stories help someone understand how I think, learn, and contribute?

-This work often happens through structured reflection and guided practice that help people identify, shape, and refine stories they can draw on naturally throughout the hiring process.
+This work often happens through structured reflection and guided practice that help people identify, shape, and refine career stories they can draw on naturally throughout the hiring process.

 From Reflection to Articulation